 (Chartering of Student Organizations)

-Only Members of the Associated Student Government of OCCC (ASGOCCC) will approve the chartering of student organizations subject to the approval of the Dean of Students.
+Only Members of the Associated Student Government of OCCC (ASGOCCC) will approve the chartering of student organizations subject to the approval of the Vice President Student Affairs.
 Student organizations will be required to submit a statement of purpose, criteria for membership, and rules of procedures before the granting of a charter, as outlined in the ASGOCCC constitution and by-laws.
 They will not be required to submit a membership list as a condition of institutional recognition.
 Each organization will choose its own advisor from the OCCC staff.
 If an advisor is not selected by the organization, the College may assign an advisor.
 Institutional recognition will not be withheld or withdrawn solely because of the inability of a student organization to secure an advisor.
 Coadvisors may be secured from off campus.
 Campus advisors may advise organizations in the exercise of responsibility, but they will not have the authority to dictate the policy of such organizations.

 Affiliations with an off-campus organization will not prevent institutional recognition, unless the affiliation seriously threatens to cause a substantial disruption or material interference with normal operation of the College.
 Campus organizations, including those affiliated with an off-campus organization, will be open to all students in accordance with applicable College policies.